 Enforce 2FA for All User Accounts

-Secure your Pulseway instance by enforcing two factor authentication for all user accounts.
+We will be enforcing 2FA on all accounts during 2023, but we recommend you secure your Pulseway instance by enforcing two factor authentication for all user accounts as soon as possible.
+This is industry best practice.
 You can enable the setting from the WebApp on the Server Admin -> Settings page under the Security tab.